Agentic Physical AI toward a Domain-Specific Foundation Model for Energy Systems: A Case Study on Nuclear Reactor Control: Results

 At this scale, the model begins to approximate not only the global control manifold but also its local curvature, capturing how small perturbations in timing, rod position, and rod speed nonlinearly influence terminal power.
 This local curvature approximation is characteristic of foundation models: they learn not just average behaviors but the higher-order structure of the domain.

-This scaling behavior parallels observations from foundation models in other physical domains, where a threshold of data diversity and distributional richness induces a transition from memorization to rule abstraction.
-In the context of nuclear reactor control, this threshold appears between 10K and 100K scenarios.
+This scaling behavior parallels observations from foundation models in other physical domains, where sufficient data diversity and distributional richness drives a shift from memorization to rule abstraction.
+In the context of nuclear reactor control, this shift becomes evident between 10K and 100K scenarios.
 Only at the largest scale does the model behave as a reliable agent capable of generating consistent, low-variance actuation patterns across the entire operating envelope.

-\paragraph{Scaling and control difficulty across operational regimes.} Figure~\ref{fig:komodo-tolerance}b further dissects the results by stratifying validation scenarios into small, medium, and large power-change bins.
+Figure~\ref{fig:komodo-tolerance}b further dissects the results by stratifying validation scenarios into small, medium, and large power-change bins.
 This analysis is essential for understanding how the model reasons about different control regimes.
 Critically, a model that exhibits regime-consistent precision, that is, high success across all power-change magnitudes, has internalized multiscale structure, which is a prerequisite for foundation-model behavior in control.

 The 1K model's uneven performance (50.1\% small, 31.2\% medium, 36.2\% large) suggests that it learned only superficial patterns near the equilibrium point and could not extrapolate to larger maneuvers.
 The 10K model displays a monotonic trend with success rates of 76.5, 84.3, and 86.9\%, respectively, capturing the global scaling between control magnitude and power shift but struggling in the most precise regime where reactor physics is steepest and timing inaccuracies are amplified.